SEPP 72(t) in Early Retirement

 Some have the bulk of their money saved up in pre-tax retirement accounts in early retirement.
 You saved up all that money; the last thing you want to do is pay a 10% early withdrawal penalty by pulling it out of an IRA before 59 1/2.

-Of course, there are exceptions to the IRA early withdrawal penalty (which I talk about in my bit on using QDROs to avoid paying the penalty).
+Of course, there are exceptions to the IRA early withdrawal penalty (which I discussed in my bit on using QDROs to avoid paying the penalty).
 This is another very advanced FIRE technique that is rarely attempted—and also might be useful if you want to pull your money out of your 401k to invest in real estate).

 Substantially Equal Periodic Payment (SEPP) via IRS Rule 72(t)